th2-net/th2-data-services/README.md

 - **SourceAPI**:
   Each source has its own API to retrieve data.
 That term/class is used for reference/describe this API.
 - **Commands**:
   Objects that provide user-friendly interfaces for getting some data from DataSource.
-Commands use SourceAPI to achieve it.
+Commands use _SourceAPI_ to achieve it.
 - **Aggregate operations**:
-  Common operations such as filter, map, find and so on.
+  Common operations such as filter, map, limit and so on.
 - **Data caching**:
   The _Data object_ provides the ability to use the cache.
 The cache works for each _Data object_, that is, you choose which _Data object_ you want to save.
 The _Data object_ cache is saved after the first iteration, but the iteration source may be different.
 If you don't use the cache, your source will be the data source you have in the _Data Object_ .
 But if you use the cache, your source can be the data source, the parent cache, or own cache:
     * The data source:
-      If the "Data Object" doesn't have a parent cache and its cache.
+      If the _Data Object_ doesn't have a parent cache and its cache.
     * The parent cache:
-      If the "Data Object" has a parent cache.
+      If the _Data Object_ has a parent cache.
 It doesn't matter what position the parent cache has in inheritance.
-      "Data Object" understands whose cache it is and executes the part of the workflow that was not executed.
+      _Data Object_ understands whose cache it is and executes the part of the workflow that was not executed.
     * The own cache:
       If it is not the first iteration of this Data object.